SylviaNyamwathi/Case_Study/documentation/silver_dq_findings.md

 A seventh airline or a new city is **rejected, not absorbed**.
-The same sets are re-asserted as `accepted_values` tests in the dbt staging layer, so drift is caught twice — once in PySpark on ingest, once in dbt before it reaches a mart.
+The same sets are re-asserted as `accepted_values` tests in the dbt staging layer, so drift is caught twice, once in PySpark on ingest, once in dbt before it reaches a mart.

 ---

-## Finding 5 — Standardization must run before validation
+## Finding 5: Standardization must run before validation

 `class` arriving as `" economy "` is a cosmetic problem, not a data-quality failure.
 Silver trims and normalizes casing first, then validates, so cosmetic